suketk/suketk.com/_posts/2021-06-23-vipassana.md

 **Principle:** Surrender to the technique to give it a fair trial.
 For the duration of the course, do it the way the creators intended.
 It has been thoughtfully designed to give you a complete introduction to the discipline.
 At the end, you can conclusively determine if it was beneficial.
 If not, you can move on without lingering doubts about whether you did it correctly.

 **How it’s applied:** You are asked to comply fully with the guidance - to observe the discipline and to meditate exactly as the teacher asks, without ignoring any part of the instructions, nor adding anything to them.
 In order to create the optimal environment for learning, you must stick to the schedule and follow the [Code of Discipline](https://www.dhamma.org/en-US/about/code).
 One noteworthy rule is that you are not permitted to follow any other techniques (including yoga and exercise), rites or rituals during the course.
-This is not to condemn them, but to eliminate any confounding variables so you can be assured that any benefits experienced are a direct result of the technique.
+This is not to condemn them, but to eliminate any confounding variables so you can be assured that any benefits experienced are a direct result of Vipassana.

-### What I Learned
+### Small Price to Pay

+Like the hundreds of thousands of others who also contributed, I found the experience incredibly rewarding.
+Of course, there are some who don't find it as valuable.
+But as long as you participate seriously, after 10 days you conclusively know whether it deserves a place in your life.

+Contrast this with Headspace; in terms of meditation-hours, 10 days of Vipassana is equivalent to 20 months of Headspace (10 minutes a day).
+Yet, even after 20 months, you're not certain that Headspace was helpful - it's impossible to distinguish its benefits from other healthy habits you've adopted.

-I learned how to practice the technique, how to build an effective course and a whole lot about myself.
-But this essay isn’t about me.
-It’s about how it might help you.
-I’m not promising it will change your life… but isn’t 10 days a small price to pay to find out?
+So, I'm not promising that Vipassana is going to change your life... but isn’t 10 days a small price to pay to find out?

-For more info, check out their site: [dhamma.org](https://www.dhamma.org/).
+For more info, here's their site: [dhamma.org](https://www.dhamma.org/).